curiosag/expressionparser/README.md

 * [Tracing](https://github.com/curiosag/expressionparser/blob/master/src/org/cg/scala/expressionparser/ExprEvaluator.scala) and a simple string representation of the parse result
 * Abstract syntax tree creation [(AstEvaluator)](https://github.com/curiosag/expressionparser/blob/master/src/org/cg/scala/expressionparser/AstEvaluator.scala)
+* A (boolean evaluator)[https://github.com/curiosag/expressionparser/blob/master/src/orag/cg/scala/expressionparser/BooleanEvaluator.scala] taking an environment as constructor parameter which interprets numbers, variable values and function results.
+It deals with the possibility that evaluation may fail anywhere due to missing or flawed data.
+It shows a pretty paranoid relationship to the parser as well.

 There's a converter to generate a [DOT graph description](http://www.graphviz.org/Documentation.php) from the AST for visualization [(Ast2Dot)](https://github.com/curiosag/expressionparser/blob/master/src/org/cg/scala/expressionparser/Ast2Dot.scala)

-By the way in another place there's an implementation for the evaluator doing actual [boolean evaluation](https://github.com/curiosag/AdScraperExpressionFilter/blob/master/src/org/cg/adscraper/exprFilter/ExprContextAdScraper.scala) on raw data in a web scraper environment.
-It deals with the possibility that evaluation may fail at any moment due to missing or flawed data and shows a pretty paranoid relationship to the parser as well.
+By the way at another place there's an [implementation for a boolean evaluation environment](https://github.com/curiosag/AdScraperExpressionFilter/blob/master/src/org/cg/adscraper/exprFilter/ExprEvaluatorAdScraper.scala) operating on raw data in a web scraper environment.

 That's covered: